 IN SEARCH FOR FREEDOM Essays on America’s Founding

-In the 1700s, many of the people living in the thirteen colonies felt the heavy hand of tyranny meted out by King George III, and they ultimately agreed that freedom was worth fighting for.
+In the 1700s, many of the people living in the thirteen colonies felt the heavy hand of tyranny meted out by King George III but, some ultimately decided that freedom was worth fighting for.
 They, and the Founders, knew that opposing the British Crown meant certain ruin and even death.
 But, as Patrick Henry famously said, “Give me liberty or give me death,” so, against almost insurmountable odds, they stood their ground for freedom.

-Through these essays, we would like to introduce some of the everyday Americans who may not be known.
-Meet the men and women of General Washington’s Culper Spy Ring; the “brave and gallant soldier” Salem Poor, a black man who fought against the British at the Battle of Bunker Hill; and sixteen-year-old Connecticut Patriot, Sybil Ludington, who rode forty miles one night to warn fellow colonists to muster because “The British were burning Danbury.”
+Through these essays we would like to introduce some of the early Americans whose stories may have been lost to history.
+Meet the men and women of General Washington’s Spy Ring.
+And, Salem Poor, a black man who fought against the British at Bunker Hill, who was given the highest praise as a, "brave and gallant soldier" by his commander.
+And, we all know the story of Paul Revere's midnight ride, but also meet the sixteen-year-old Connecticut Patriot, Sybil Ludington, who rode her horse for forty miles, one stormy night, to warn fellow colonists to muster because “The British were burning Danbury.”

 In the 1800’s, Frenchman Alexis de Tocqueville traversed American cities and towns gathering insights for his book, Democracy in America, in which he explained, “America is great because America is good.”
 He also coined the phrase, “American Exceptionalism.”
-This latter phrase has been used both to praise and criticize the U.S. and its people.
 As Dr. Matthew Spalding explains in his book, We Still Hold These Truths, America is exceptional because ours is the only nation in history founded on principles of freedom and the sovereignty of its people.

 As you follow these stories of our founding ancestors, from the Pilgrims to the Patriots, it is hoped that you will experience a sense of being present during their courageous stand against tyranny.
-There are many excellent books and resources readily available which can expand our understanding of what the Founding Fathers knew about world civilizations, while giving perspective to the brilliance and courage they possessed in order to create the blueprint that changed history: The Declaration of Independence.
-With much deliberation, they then went on to give us the basis for our Republic in the writing of The U.S. Constitution and Bill of Rights.
-Please help keep this exciting history alive by passing our heritage on to your family and friends.
+There are many excellent books and online resources which can expand our understanding about the early days of our country's founding.
+In layman's terms, or for serious students of history, information is readily available on how our Founding Fathers assembled the best qualities from past civilizations, as they formulated their innovated ideas on how to build the freest nation known to mankind.
+Through their brilliance, forethought and determination, they created the blueprint that changed history: The Declaration of Independence.
+With much deliberation they then went on to give us the basis of our Republic in the writing of The U.S. Constitution and the Bill of Rights.
+Please help keep this exciting history alive by sharing our heritage on to your family and friends.

-As President Ronald Regan said, “Freedom is a fragile thing and is never more than one generation away from extinction.
+As President Ronald Regan is quoted as saying, “Freedom is a fragile thing and is never more than one generation away from extinction.
 It is not ours by inheritance; it must be fought for and defended constantly by each generation, for it comes only once to a people.”

 - Judy Leithe